Is your family prepared for a disaster?

 It’s important for every individual, family and business to have a plan set in place in the event of a disaster.
 The Department of Homeland Security recommends putting an action plan in place and also having a supply kit that you can rely on during a disaster.

 What should your plan look like?
 The four key elements of your disaster plan should be:

 Keep in mind that you and your family might not all be together when disaster strikes.
 It’s important to establish a meeting point for your family members if you are not together.
 This should be a familiar place that is easy to find.

 If someone in your family has an illness or disability, be sure to contact your city or county government’s emergency management agency.
 They keep lists of people who require additional help so they can be assisted quickly in time of need.

 If you have a pet, have a plan for them too.
-Know that if you need to leave your house quickly, they might not be able to join.
+Know that if you need to leave your house quickly, they might not be able to join in every hotel or shelter.
 Ready.gov has put an extensive resource together to plan for your family.
 Read more here.

 Many insurance companies also recommend that you document your belongings:

 - Go room by room and write down the items you have in your home.